-The AEC Team should involve the owner's key personnel as directed by the UNC Charlotte Project Manager and BIM Manager to provide information during design and construction as needed.
-Their involvement should continue through commissioning and project closeout.
+The AEC Team should involve the owner's key personnel as directed by the UNC Charlotte Capital Project and BIM Manager to provide information during design and construction as needed.
+Their involvement should continue all the way through commissioning & close out.
 The UNC Charlotte BIM Manager will perform Model Health Checks at each milestone during the design process.